byterubpay/byterub-site/_posts/2017-07-16-logs-for-the-Community-meeting-held-on-2017-07-16.md

 # Logs

 **\<rehrar>** Heyo everyone!
 It's 18:30 UTC, so it's time to start.
-I'd like to extend a huge welcome to our third Monero community meeting!
+I'd like to extend a huge welcome to our third ByteRub community meeting!
-**\<rehrar>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/86
+**\<rehrar>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/86
-**\<rehrar>** Monero Community meetings intend to be a discussion place for anything going on in the Monero Community.
+**\<rehrar>** ByteRub Community meetings intend to be a discussion place for anything going on in the ByteRub Community.
 We plan to use this meeting and future meetings to encourage the community to share ideas and provide support.
 **\<rehrar>** Note: this meeting may go over, since there are many topics to discuss today.
 If you must leave early, you will only miss the open idea and forced discussion time.
 **\<rehrar>** that was 0.
 Introduction btw
 **\<rehrar>** 1.
 Greetings